MBC2OTP

 Pilot Implementation of Measurement-Based Care in Community Opioid Treatment Programs

-Results of this rigorous, mixed methods study will set the stage for future research focused on scaling up MBC to enhance the quality of care in OTPs.
-To conduct this high impact study, the PI requires training in four key areas:
+The results of this rigorous mixed-methods study will set the stage for future research on scaling up MBC to enhance the quality of care in OTPs.
+To conduct this high-impact study, the PI requires training in four key areas:

-These training aims are supported by the Center for Dissemination & Implementation Science as well as by the candidate’s mentorship team.
+These training aims are supported by the Center for Dissemination & Implementation Science and by the candidate’s mentorship team.
 The mentorship team is led by primary mentor Sara Becker, PhD, and supported by Francesca Beaudoin, MD, PhD, MS; Lawrence Palinkas, PhD; and Melissa Clark, PhD.

 Project Details